suleimana/palindrom-challenge/README.md

 Solution
 ========
-We can find the all possible palindromes of a particular string by looking up all possible permutations.
+We can find all possible palindromes of a particular string by looking up all possible permutations.
 However, this is a brute force solution and would cost O(N!) where n is the length of the string.

-A palindrome string must have an even number of characters and at most one odd number of characters in the centers.
+A palindrome string must have an even number of characters and at most one odd number of characters in the center.
 For example:
 ```
 aabb
 aaacbbb
 ```

-So we get the count  of all possible palindromes by calculating all possible premutations of half of the sting with respect to the odd number.
+So, we get the count  of all possible palindromes by calculating all possible premutations of half of the sting with respect to the odd number.
 ```
-Example1 :
+Example 1:
 let
 s = "ab" => the allowed set of charchters
 k =3 => the string size

-Then possible palindromes is 4 :-
+Then possible palindromes is 4:
 aaa
 bbb
 aba